nibsirahsieu/sfNestedCommentPlugin/README.md

             return 'sfSimpleBlog/' . $action . '?stripped_title=' . $post->getStrippedTitle().$postfix;
           }
         }
+    By default, the titles in the recent comments are truncated by 25.

+        [yml]
+        all:
+          sfNestedComment:
+            recent_max_title_length: 25

   - **showComments.**
     This component is used to display the commentable object's comments and form comment.
 In your template: